Ford EXP

-The Ford EXP (also called Ford Escort EXP) is a sports compact coupe that was manufactured and marketed by Ford Motor Company from 1982 to 1988, across two generations.
-The first two-seat Ford since the original Ford Thunderbird, the EXP was derived from the American Ford Escort.
-In contrast to the Escort's "world car" ambitions, the EXP was sold exclusively in North America.
+The Ford EXP (also called the Ford Escort EXP) is a sport compact coupe that was manufactured and marketed by the Ford Motor Company from 1982 to 1988, across two generations.
+The first two-seat Ford since the original Ford Thunderbird, the EXP was sold exclusively in North America.
 For 1982 and 1983, Mercury marketed a badge engineered variant called the LN7.

-The EXP shared its powertrain and many chassis underpinnings with the Escort.
-Alongside its front and rear fascia styling, the EXP differed primarily in its roofline, with the rear seat area converted to additional cargo space.
+The EXP was derived from the American Ford Escort, and shared its powertrain and chassis with that car.
+It received model-specific front and rear fascia styling, and a new, lower coupe roofline.
+What would have been the rear seat area in an Escort was converted to additional cargo space.
 The EXP received a minor face lift during model year 1985.

 After model year 1988, the EXP was discontinued.